abhishekarya1/Hash-Define-myNotes/content/spring-boot/test.md

 ```

-**JDBC URL Short Form**: Just define a database JDBC URL like below and all container related stuff will be taken care of, no need for testcontainer realted annotations too!
+**JDBC URL Short Form**: Just define a database JDBC URL like below and all container related stuff will be taken care of, no need for testcontainer related annotations too!
 ```java
 @SpringBootTest
 @TestPropertySource(properties = {